Skip to content

 pathType: ImplementationSpecific

-• The fqdn parameter was replaced with host to represent only the hostname (excluding the domain).
+• host parameter: Replaces fqdn.
+Now represents only the hostname (excluding the domain).

-• A schema.context section has been added to define and validate the expected context structure.
+• schema.context: Added to define and validate the expected context structure.

 kubocd pack packages/podinfo-p02.yaml